frederic-perez/AmE-dictionary/data/idioms.md

 __get taken to task (by someone)__ To be scolded, rebuked, reprimanded, or criticized (by someone). _I got taken to task by the headmaster for disrupting class again._
 __get the axe__ To lose your job.
 __get the better of (someone or something)__ To gain superiority, mastery, or an advantage over someone or something; to get control over someone or something. _I knew I shouldn’t be meddling in other people’s business, but my curiosity got the better of me._
-__get the drift of something__ To understand the general idea of something. _I knew enough German to get the drift of this article.
-I don’t get the drift of what you’re trying to tell me._
+__get the drift of something__ :two: To understand the general meaning of some situation or piece of information.
+To understand the general idea of something. _I knew enough German to get the drift of this article.
+I don’t get the drift of what you’re trying to tell me._ _Since I don’t have time at work to read news articles in full, I usually just read a daily news recap to get the drift of what.s going on in the world._
 __get the gist__ To understand the central, essential, or general matter of something, such as an argument, speech, concept, process, etc., without being proficient in the more specific details.
 __get the green light__ To receive permission to proceed with some action or task.
 Likened to the green light of a traffic signal. _We’re just waiting to get the green light from our managers before we release the latest software update._
 __get the handle of__